Updated October 6, 2022

 Nursing is where I began to really understand the magnitude of racism and the structures in place that made life more challenging for BILNOC.
 I have been a nurse for 29 years, a nurse-midwife for 25 years, and a nurse educator for 10 years.
 When I entered nursing, racism was the back drop of my everyday experiences.

 Becoming a nursing educator was an unintended road for me.
 I started as an adjunct faculty member but discovered I had a passion for teaching.
-I am currently an assistant professor of nursing at University of Saint Joseph where I teach undergraduate and graduate nursing students.
+I am currently an Associate Professor of Nursing at the of Massachusetts Amherst, where I teach undergraduate and graduate nursing students.
 One of the most important things that I learned in this role is that students want to be able to express their concerns without judgement.
 Students want guidance and support in developing who they are going to be as nurses.
 They want to feel safe in their learning environments.
 What I found was that not all students, particularly BILPOC students, are given the same support or opportunities.
 I feel an obligation to advocate for those who cannot advocate for themselves.
 I am sharing my experiences because I want people to understand how racism is manifest in nursing.
 Structural racism is embedded so deep in our society and its construct cannot be easily dismantled.
 We have to work together if we want to make a significant change.

 I had my first view of racial injustice during the civil rights movement of the 1960’s, but that view was from the distant observation towers of schools built for white women.
 As a young nurse, a few black nurses welcomed me into their worlds, shared their families, food, music and thoughts with me.
 They captured my attention about how racial injustice hurt them, our patients, and our students.
 I became personally committed to keeping my heart open to my black nurse colleagues, but remained on the periphery of true activism in overcoming injustices from racism.